What is Switch Virtual Interface (SVI)

 The topology consisting of two VLANs required inter-VLAN routing using a switch virtual interface (SVI).
 The configuration steps are the following.

-We enable routing on the switch using “IP routing”.
-If routing is not enabled on the switch we can’t communicate with other VLANs.
-With this command, the switch build its routing table over the IP address information on the switch virtual interfaces.
+We enable routing on the switch using “IP routing.”
+If routing is not enabled on the switch, we can’t communicate with other VLANs.
+With this command, the switch builds its routing table over the IP address information on its virtual interfaces.

 We can verify the IP routing configuration using the “show ip route” and “show startup-config” commands.
 The figure below illustrates the switch routing table.

-As I said earlier that we can configure the switch virtual interface (SVI) interface for both Layer 3 and Layer 2 switches, but the difference is the “ip routing”.
-On layer 2 switches, we use the switch virtual interface (SVI) only for remote management of the switch.
+As I said earlier, we can configure the switch virtual interface (SVI) interface for both Layer 3 and Layer 2 switches, but the difference is the “ip routing.”
+On layer 2 switches, we use the switch virtual interface (SVI) only for remote switch management.

 We can verify the interface configuration by using the “show ip interface brief” command.
 Just like we use the command for router interface verification.

-The command will show all ports and the virtual interface of the switch.
-We can also use the “show interfaces” command if we want to see all ports and the VLAN interface.
-If we just want the required interface, we can use the command with interface ID, such as, “show interfaces vlan 100”, this command will only display the settings of interface VLAN 100.
+The command will show all ports and the switch’s virtual interface.
+We can also use the “show interfaces” command to see all ports and the VLAN interface.
+If we want the required interface, we can use the command with interface ID, such as, “show interfaces vlan 100”, this command will only display the settings of interface VLAN 100.
 For the other commands, you can read my earlier articles.

 Advantages